bill-ahmed/Express-ES6-Classes/README.md

 export default buildController(DashboardController)
 ```

 The `@route()` decorator supports many more configurations.
-Take a look at the `src/examples` directory to get started with more complicated scenarios.
+Take a look at the `src/examples` directory to get started with more scenarios.

-## More Usages
+## More Example Usages
 ### Define HTTP method types explicitly:
 ```typescript